erickvasilev/rainloop-iredmail/README.md

 This plugin supports both MySQL and PostgreSQL iRedMail editions.
 Sorry, no OpenLDAP.

-1. Upload the iredmail directory to `data/_data_xxxx_/.../plugins` in your RainLoop installation.
+1. Upload the "iredmail" directory to `data/_data_xxxx_/.../plugins` in your RainLoop installation.
 2. Activate in admin panel.
 3. Configure with your iRedMail edition (MySQL/MariaDB or PgSQL), and the `vmail` database password iRedMail generated for you.
 You can find it in settings.py in iRedAdmin's root directory.

 If your iRedMail installation is modified enough to require such a change, the database hostname and other parameters can be edited in index.php.

+This is an unofficial plugin not connected to the iRedMail or RainLoop teams in any way, in case that was not obvious.

 ## License